adrianorsouza/codeigniter-phpmailer/README.md

 ##Configuration

-After get this plugin you have to setup mail_config.php file that contains all mail server configuration that must be placed in your `application/config/mail_config.php` folder.
+After get this plugin you have to setup `mail_config.php` file that contains all mail server configuration that must be placed in your `application/config/` folder.

 In order to be able to send emails from your local development either production server you must provide a valid SMTP account authentication.

 So in this config file, you setup your smtp server and password, login, mail from and etc...

-If you want to use a Gmail smtp account to send your emails, you must set the config `mail_smtp_secure` to `TLS`.
+To set up a Gmail smtp account to send your emails, you must set the config `mail_smtp_secure` to `TLS`.

 To send any message with a HTML template file place it into your views folder.
-The default folder is `views/templates/email` if you want to change it set this in mail_config.php as long as it remains under views folder.
+The default folder is `views/templates/email` if you want to change it, set this in `mail_config.php` as long as it remains under views folder.

-### mail_config.php Sample
+###Sample mail_config.php
 ```PHP
 <?php if ( ! defined('BASEPATH')) exit('No direct script access allowed');